 Finding just one LGBT history book to explain the breadth and foundation of a community that is as often at odds with each other as they are in lockstep is nigh impossible.
 That's why we've collected some of our favorite LGBT history books, focusing on moments as early as the 1400s and as contemporaneous as memoirs of the 21st century.
 These books will educate and move you while guiding you through the years of perseverance and support that have kept the community afloat.

 The Gay Metropolis

 If you’re seeking a comprehensive history of gay life and culture in New York City, look no further than this decade-by-decade account from Charles Kaiser.
-The Gay Metropolis begins in the 1940s and hits every major event that has had influence on the gay community.
+Recently updated with a new introduction looking back since the 50th anniversary of the Stonewall riots, The Gay Metropolis begins in the 1940s and hits every major event that has had influence on the gay community.
 Highlights of the chronicle include the making of West Side Story (created and staged by four gay men), and the AIDS crisis, in addition to moving tales of struggle and triumph.

 To Believe in Women

 This empowering piece from three-time Lambda Literary Award-winning author Lillian Faderman focuses on the influential role lesbian women played in United States history.
 Focusing on a small group of late nineteenth to early twentieth century lesbian activists, this book extensively covers the accomplishments of these women from gaining the vote to creating women's colleges like Bryn Mawr and Spelman.
 In her compelling and utterly readable text, Faderman reframes history to show just how vital the contributions of women who love women have been, from Jane Addams to Eleanor Roosevelt.